 Time to hire was 29.2 working days in August, just shy of the all-time high of 30.3 working days in April of this year.
 It’s been steadily increasing since 2010, when it took half as long to fill a role.
 This is, no doubt, spurred by the high demand for—and shortage of—skilled talent.
 Despite this being the new normal, organizations and candidates alike are struggling with the amount of time it takes to fill a role.
 Organizations are losing out on productivity and revenue while their role remains unfilled.
 Candidates, on the other hand, are left wondering what’s taking so long to make a decision—and many are moving on to other opportunities as a result, further impacting time to hire.
 If you want to increase your chances of winning top-tier talent, while decreasing your time to hire, here are four ways to do just that.

-1. Build a talent pipeline well ahead of time
+1. Build a talent pipeline to give you lead time in your recruitment process

 If you want to decrease your time to hire, the single best thing you can do is build a talent pipeline well before you need it—even before you have an open role.
 Make sure you’re always on the lookout for great talent—whether that means attracting active candidates to your organization or strategically sourcing talent.
 Since doubling down on proactive sourcing, the team at Shopify has scaled at a remarkable rate – from 550 to more than 2,000 employees in only 3 years.